 In order to support mental health services in England and Wales during this pandemic a new online training course has been produced in order to allow applicants who meet the approval criteria, and returning retired doctors, to enter the workforce.

-CPD Online modules are accessible on any device or browser, although there are a few things to bear in mind when choosing your method:
+CPD eLearning modules are accessible on any device or browser, although there are a few things to bear in mind when choosing your method:

 - Desktop or laptop computers (PC or Mac) are ideal for online learning.
 Modules are accessible on all browsers and are tested at development stage on Internet Explorer, Chrome and Firefox.

 - Tablets are ideal for working through modules when you are not able to access a computer as the screens tend to be large enough to display the content at full quality.

 - We do not recommend working through modules on a mobile phone.
 Although modules are accessible on phones, the small screens mean that the process can be fiddly and some of the content will be difficult to read and engage with (such as interactive activities).